TeYuanLiu/teyuanliu.github.io/content/blog/product.md

     -   Collect feedback about the MVP from customers to quickly iterate and improve.
     -   Give customers 7-day free trial, plus monthly and yearly plan.
     -   Ask for the reason of unsubscribing to learn which direction to move forward and improve retention rate.
+    -   Conduct gradual deprecation by marking a feature as deprecated in earlier versions before its actual removal.

 ## See also